 DIY window box planters on a garden shed

-The larger window box turned out so cute, really taking advantage of the long shape to create a longer sign of sorts.
+The larger window box planters on the north-facing windows turned out so cute, really taking advantage of the long shape to create a longer sign of sorts.

 To blend in with the other planter box, Multibloom Capri Geraniums were once again planted but this time, alongside Golden Creeping Jenny to blend in with the grass plant below the box.